jimmyhmiller/PlayGround/writings/programming/Programming As Intent.md

 ### Putting the Pieces Together

 This is not the end of our journey.
-More often then not, this is the stopping point for most people.
+More often then not this is the stopping point for most people.
 Making code better can often mean renaming bits, moving things around, adding a comment here or there.
 But if we are to write good code, these are just tools for understanding.
-This process we have taken on a bit of code unfamiliar to us what not itself the process of writing good code, but the instead the process for gaining an understanding of the intent behind the code.
+This process we have taken on a bit of code unfamiliar to us what not itself the process of writing good code, but instead the process for gaining an understanding of the intent behind the code.
 Or to put it another way, bad code hides its intent, requiring a large amount of work for others to discover.

 If bad code hides its intent, good code wears it on its sleaves.
 Good code helps those unfamiliar with it become familiar.
 Good code guides the reader into understanding the intent of the programmer who wrote it.
 But good code doesn't merely express intent, because our intent may not always be pure.
 Perhaps our intent is to hack something together just to finish it.
 Maybe our intent is to follow some advice we read on some blog.
 Whatever this intent is, just because our code displays it does not make our code good.
 In other words, clarity of intent is a necessary but not sufficent condition of good code.